Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Connection to existing mode-selection methods

 Next, consider a strongly damped signal, where the underlying eigenvalues satisfy $|\lambda_j|<1$ for $j\in[m]$.
 When $L$ is sufficiently large, spurious modes typically have $|\widehat{\lambda}_j|\approx 1$, while true \ac{DMD} modes have smaller $|\widehat{\lambda}_j|$.
 In addition, true modes typically have smaller \ac{ESR} energies than spurious modes.
 Together, these two facts imply that true modes tend to have \emph{smaller} exact-mode norms than spurious modes.
 This is the opposite of how the heuristic is commonly applied, which treats larger norms as more likely to be true.

 For completeness, we note that for small-$L$ embeddings (and in the standard \ac{DMD} case $L=1$), spurious eigenvalues are often observed well inside the unit disk.
 In this regime, true modes typically have significantly larger $|\widehat{\lambda}_j|^2$ than spurious modes, so mode-norm ranking \emph{is} an effective separator.
 However, the \ac{ESR} norm contributes in the opposite direction, being larger for spurious modes, and therefore it weakens the separation provided by $|\widehat{\lambda}_j|^2$ alone.
-The numerical evaluation in Sec.~\ref{sec:numerical_experiments} compares mode-norm ranking with a detector based purely on $|\widehat{\lambda}_j|$ for $L=1$.

 These observations illustrate that eigenvalue magnitude and mode norm are not intrinsic indicators of dynamical relevance under delay embedding, whereas the \ac{ESR} isolates the geometric quantity that directly reflects signal-subspace consistency and mode identity.